OneSignal/OneSignal-Website-SDK/test/README.md

 ### Option 1 - Run locally
 > Recommend for macOS or if you haven't used or setup docker before.

-1. Install the specific version of Node.js defined in `.travis.yml` in this repo.
+1. Install the specific version of Node.js defined in the Github Actions `ci.yml` in this repo.

 ### Option 2 - Run with Docker
 > NOT Recommend for macOS due to performance issues, about 10x slower.